-ED authorized a new revenue stream to supplement FFELP guarantors, such as ASA, throughout the Operation Fresh Start which commenced August 29, 2023 and is scheduled to end September 30, 2024.
-Under this program, ASA earns a fee based upon the original principal outstanding balance as of the end of the payment pause period multiplied by seventy one-hundredths of one percent (0.7%) on an annualized basis.
-Revenue is based on an established fee percentage making such amounts fixed and determinable.
-This fee is recognized as income when performance obligations are met.
-The amount of Special Account Maintenance Fees is in addition to the Account Maintenance Fee.
+ED authorized a new revenue stream to supplement FFELP guarantors, such as ASA, throughout the Operation Fresh Start period which commenced August 29, 2023 and ended September 30, 2024.
+Under this program, ASA earned an annual Special Account Maintenance Fee ("SAMF") based upon the original principal outstanding balance as of the end of the payment pause period multiplied by seven tenths of one percent (0.7%).